isabella232/BitHeroesS20/blogp1.md

 Replace the code with this:

 This code is triggered by an HTTP request and parses HTML multipart data(our image!) with the help of the extremely helpful [parse-multipart](https://www.npmjs.com/package/parse-multipart) library.
 We're then calling the Face API in the function **analyzeImage** using the subscription key and endpoint from earlier, passing in our parsed image.
-This uses the [request-promise](https://www.npmjs.com/package/request-promise) library, which is basically request but with Promise support, which we require in our async **analyzeImage** function.
+This uses the [request-promise](https://www.npmjs.com/package/request-promise) library, which is basically a request but with Promise support, which we require in our async **analyzeImage** function.
 Using `JSON.parse()`, we return the body in a JSON format.

 ```js
 var multipart = require("parse-multipart");